Advertisement

 How does Raleigh compare to Charlotte on encryption?

-What frequencies does Raleigh use?
+What radio system does Raleigh use?